anonymoustafa/my-reading-list/README.markdown

    3. Harry S. Dent Jr. - What to Do When the Bubble Pops_ Personal and Business Strategies For The Coming Economic Winter-G&D Media (2020)
 9. To be continued...

+### Jadi's Reads
+1. The Cuckoo's Egg.
+2. The Ultimate Star Wars and Philosophy: You Must Unlearn What You Have Learned (The Blackwell Philosophy and Pop Culture Series) 1st Edition.

 ## My Path
 1. Brian Ward - How Linux Works.
 What Every Superuser Should Know-no starch press (2021)